ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 the tests running.

-At some point, a GitHub window may appear where it asks you to authorize, please press the button otherwise the test will fail.
+At some point, a GitHub window may appear where it asks you to authorize, please press the button, otherwise the test will fail.

 ### Tests
 The unit test we have go over all the different functions we have in the Author Repository and